POST-ARREST & CONVICTION RELIEF

 (Withdraw & Dismiss Pleas)

+In California, most misdemeanors and felony convictions may be “expunged.”
 Contrary to popular belief, an order for expungement does not mean that the conviction will vanish off of a client’s criminal record.
 Rather, it serves a limited and yet very significant purpose.
 An order to withdraw and dismiss a plea (expunge), will seal the conviction from visibility in routine and private background checks.
 As such, while it does not shield the conviction from visibility to law enforcement, the courts, government agencies, and licensing boards, it does shield it from appearing on a background check with a private employer.
-In fact, even if a conviction has been ordered expunged, the individual has a duty to disclose it to a state licensing board such as the medical board or nursing board.
+Even if a conviction has been ordered expunged, the individual has a duty to disclose it to a state licensing board such as the medical board or nursing board.

 Even in instances where an expungement does not shield the conviction, it does demonstrate “closure” in the criminal case to the extent that it is a court order that would not be issued unless the defendant has fully complied with the terms and conditions of their sentence.

-Many offenses are not eligible for expungement.
-Ms. Azari will evaluate your prior conviction and the sentence associated with it, to determine eligibility.
+Many offenses however are not eligible for expungement.
+To seek expungement of a misdemeanor or felony under California law, please contact the Law Office of Sara Azari for an evaluation of your prior conviction and the sentence associated with it in order to determine eligibility.

 Motion/Petition for Finding of Factual Innocence

-In California, an individual may be eligible to have their arrest records sealed and destroyed under Penal Code 851.8 PC if:
+In California, an individual may be eligible to have their arrest records sealed and destroyed if:

 1) he/she was arrested, but the prosecutor never filed criminal charges;